instant-dev/orm/README.md

 This is ideal to use when your vectors are normalized, like OpenAI embeddings.
 Order by distance (min: `0`, max: `Infinity`), ascending is default.

+This method creates an aliased field, accessible via `model.getMetafield('field_product')` representing the dot product where `field` is the vector field name you are searching for.

 ##### Composer#similarity

 ```javascript